Class Struct

 -

-isNullableDescription copied from interface:DataTypeIndicates whether this instance supports encoding null values.
+Description copied from interface:DataTypeIndicates whether this instance supports encoding null values.
 This depends on the implementation details of the encoding format.
 AllDataTypes that support null should treat null as comparing less than any non-null value for default sort ordering purposes.- Specified by:

-- truewhen null is supported,- falseotherwise.
+truewhen null is supported,falseotherwise.

 -

-isSkippableDescription copied from interface:DataTypeIndicates whether this instance is able to skip over it's encoded value.DataTypes that are not skippable can only be used as the right-most field of aStruct.- Specified by:
+Description copied from interface:DataTypeIndicates whether this instance is able to skip over it's encoded value.DataTypes that are not skippable can only be used as the right-most field of aStruct.- Specified by:

 -

-encodedLengthDescription copied from interface:DataTypeInform consumers how long the encodedbyte[]will be.- Specified by:
+Description copied from interface:DataTypeInform consumers how long the encodedbyte[]will be.- Specified by:

-- val- The value to check.
+val- The value to check.- Returns:

-- the number of bytes required to encode val.a
+- the number of bytes required to encode

 -

-encodedClassDescription copied from interface:DataTypeInform consumers over what type thisDataTypeoperates.
+Description copied from interface:DataTypeInform consumers over what type thisDataTypeoperates.
 Useful when working with bareDataTypeinstances.- Specified by:

 -

-iteratorRetrieve anIteratorover the values encoded insrc.src's position is consumed by consuming this iterator.
+Retrieve anIteratorover the values encoded insrc.src's position is consumed by consuming this iterator. -

 -